kakapo-2018/safeFirst/README.md

 The application will cover the following;
 - Safety Meetings,
 - Hazard Identification and Control,
-- Daily Tailgate Meetings, and
+- Daily Pre-Start Meetings, and
 - Near miss / Accident reporting